ssusnic/ASCII-Snake/README.md

 To make this game, I used my own game framework called **Terminator**.
 In this way, the final source code is simpler and easier to understand, as the framework already provides a set of specific functions, needed to develop terminal based games in the Windows console.

-The game and the Terminator library are built with the **g++ compiler** using the **MinGW** development tools, so you should do the same if you want to make an executable file.
+The game and the Terminator library are primarily built with the **g++ compiler** using the **MinGW** development tools, so you should do the same if you want to make an executable file.

 But if you rather prefer Visual Studio than MinGW to compile your C++ projects, then lucky you!

-The release section of this repo contains a Snake.zip file, which includes both the MinGW project and Visual Studio solution of the Snake game.
+The release section of this repo contains a **SnakeVS.zip** file with the **Visual Studio solution** of the Snake game, including the source code and an already generated executable file.

-In addition, this zip file also contains an already generated executable file of the Visual Studio solution, so you can instantly start playing the game without building it.

 ## Building the game